 South Africa is one of the most beautiful countries in the world with so many things to offer the visitor – wildlife, beautiful scenery, beaches, mountains, world-class wines and yes wonderful food.

-It doesn’t matter where I am in the world I always look for a South African shop so I can purchase some of my favourite South African foods.
+It doesn’t matter where I am in the world (like many South Africans) I always look for a South African shop so I can purchase some of my favourite South African foods.

-If you are visiting South Africa these are the top foods that I recommend you try when you visit this stunning country!
+If you are visiting South Africa whether you are heading to Cape Town or other destinations in the rainbow nation these are the top foods that I recommend you try when you visit this stunning country!
 If you like the idea of cooking some of these great dishes check out my recommended cookbooks at the end of the post.

 It is produced when vinegar, spices and salt dry and cure the meat.
 It is low in fat and absolutely delicious!